Skip to content

 I Love Your Work so can I Commission a Painting?

-Yes, Tricia does take commissions but it is subject to negotiation.
+Commissions are subject to negotiation.
 You can find out more about Commissions by clicking HERE.

 Steampunk style painting on a wall

-Botanical Paintings & Whimsical Art
+Paintings on Canvas: Botanical & Whimsical Art

 Watercolour & Drawings